alanma/mcache/README.md

-memcache
+mcache
 ========

-Package memcache is an API for App Engine's memcache.
+Package mcache is an API for App Engine's memcache.
 It is more consistent with the datastore API.

 There are [good arguments](https://groups.google.com/forum/#!topic/google-appengine-go/kiuvTHf32zw/discussion) for the current official [appengine/memcache](https://developers.google.com/appengine/docs/go/memcache/reference) API.
 However I prefer what is created here.